 Signalling Record Society

 Quintinshill is forever etched in the annals of railway history as the scene of Britain's worst railway disaster.
+227 people lost their lives as a direct consequence but reporting was suppressed at the time.

 At 0649 on the morning of Saturday 22 May 1915, a collision between a local passenger train, a troop train and a sleeping car express right outside Quintishill signal box resulted in the greatest loss of life in a single railway accident.